Jeep Renegade 4xe plug-in hybrid running costs, insurance, warranty & tax

 The Renegade 4xe follows the plug-in hybrid formula: cheaper to fuel and tax, slightly more expensive to insure

-Entry-level Longitude cars sit in insurance group 21, Limited trim in group 22, and top-spec Trailhawk in group 25.
-This means it'll cost a little more to insure than the Kia Niro PHEV, which occupies groups 14 and 15 depending on specification.
+Entry-level Limited cars sit in insurance group 22, while Upland and Trailhawk trim with the more powerful engine is in group 25.
+This means the Renegade 4xe will cost a similar amount to insure as the Kia Niro PHEV, which occupies groups 14 and 15, depending on specification.

-As with all Jeep models, the Renegade comes with a competitive five-year, 75,000-mile warranty and five years' roadside assistance.
-The Renegade's Kia Niro PHEV can't really be beaten here, however, with its seven-year, 100,000-mile warranty.
-This won't make much difference on an average three-year lease, however.
+As with all Jeep models, the Renegade has a three-year/60,000-mile warranty and three years' of roadside assistance.
+The Renegade's Kia Niro PHEV rival’s seven-year/100,000-mile warranty can't be beaten here, though.

 In This Review

-- 3Running costs - currently readingThe Renegade 4xe follows the plug-in hybrid formula: cheaper to fuel and tax, slightly more expensive to insure
+- 3Running costs & insurance - currently readingThe Renegade 4xe follows the plug-in hybrid formula: cheaper to fuel and tax, slightly more expensive to insure

-- 5Interior & comfortThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky
+- 5Interior, dashboard & comfortThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky

 - 6Boot space, seating & practicalityThere's lots of room for passengers to get comfortable in the Renegade, but only an average amount of boot space